johannesstroebele91/React-Library/1_prerequisites/how-react-works.md

      - in the `public/index.html` folder
      - It includes the 'root' element,
      - which ReactDOM uses to render the element `<App />` in this place

+# 4. What happens behind the scenes

+The browser would not understand

+- the syntax of the react components
+- out of the box

+In order to achieve this

+- the react files are transformed (build) in a certain way
+- so the browser can understand
+- by tools such as create-react-app (https://create-react-app.dev/)

+A development server is also used

+- which hosts the running React app locally
+- and updates the page whenever changes are made to the code